FACTBOX-Not so Merry Christmas looms for coronavirus-hit Europe

 AUSTRIA

-The Austrian government, which will relax some lockdown rules as of Dec.
-7, said skiing would be allowed from Dec.
-24, but there would be no Christmas markets this holiday season.
+Skiing will be allowed from Dec.
+24, but there will be no Christmas markets this holiday season.

 FRANCE

-The government will allow people to travel from Dec.
+People will be allowed to travel from Dec.
 15, including over the end-of-year holidays, if coronavirus cases drop to around 5,000 new cases per day.

 BELGIUM